-In order to prepare the Sacred Heart University class of 2017 for the start of their college careers and for the academic realities of college life, we are announcing our Freshman Summer Reading Assignment.
-This year, we have chosen a text that offers both challenge and inspiration.
+In order to prepare the Sacred Heart University class of 2018 for the start of their college careers and for the academic realities of college life, we are announcing our Freshman Summer Reading Assignment.
+This year, we have chosen a text that offers challenge, enlightenment, and food for thought.
 Please read the text with care, enjoy and think about it, and be prepared to discuss it with classmates and professors when you arrive to begin the fall semester.
 Be sure to bring the book with you in August.

-Our text is The Immortal Life of Henrietta Lacks by Rebecca Skloot (available at the Sacred Heart University Bookstore)
+Our text is Justice: What’s the Right Thing to Do? by Michael J. Sandel (available at the Sacred Heart University Bookstore)

-We are pleased to announce that one of Henrietta Lacks’ children, David “Sonny” Lacks, will be speaking on campus to the Sacred Heart freshman class and to the entire University Community on September 11, 2013.
+We are pleased to announce that Michael Sandel will be speaking on campus to the Sacred Heart University freshman class and to the entire University Community on September 10, 2014.

-In addition, we are planning a number of activities for the fall that will link with your Summer Reading, including a series of faculty-led discussions on The Immortal Life of Henrietta Lacks and its potential impact on our lives both as students and as citizens, as well as our Freshman Summer Reading Essay Contest that you will find described in detail on the next page.
+In addition, we are planning a number of activities for the fall that will link with your Summer Reading, including a series of faculty-led discussions on Justice and its potential impact on our lives both as students and as citizens, along with our Freshman Summer Reading Essay Contest that you will find described in detail on the following page.

-Since this is your first “college assignment” at Sacred Heart University, we ask you to approach it as a college student would—be thorough and thoughtful, use your time wisely, and don’t make this just a “last minute” task.
-If you have questions about the reading, the Essay Contest, or about anything else, feel free to contact me at 203-365-7648 or at firstname.lastname@example.org.
-Have a wonderful summer.
+Since this reading is your first “college assignment” at Sacred Heart University, we ask you to approach it as a college student would—be thorough and thoughtful, use your time wisely, and don’t make this just a “last minute” task.
+If you have questions about the reading, the Essay Contest, or anything else, feel free to contact Dean Bozzone at 203-365-7648 or at email@example.com.

 Freshman Summer Reading Essay Contest

-We are pleased to announce the inaugural Freshman Summer Reading Essay Contest, open to all members of the Sacred Heart University class of 2017 .The general topic of the essay, as you might expect, is our Summer Reading, The Immortal Life of Henrietta Lacks.
-In the upcoming months, you will hear the voices of our faculty members and even the voice of one of the Lacks children, David “Sonny” Lacks, but the discussion stands incomplete without the most important voice of all—your voice, the voice and voices of the men and women who are the Sacred Heart University class of 2017.
+We are pleased to announce our third annual Freshman Summer Reading Essay Contest, open to all members of the Sacred Heart University class of 2018 .The general topic of the essay, as you might expect, is our Summer Reading, Justice: What’s the Right Thing to Do?.
+In the upcoming months, you will hear the voices of our faculty members and even the voice of Professor Sandel himself, but the discussion stands incomplete without the most important voice of all—your voice, the many voices of the men and women who are the Sacred Heart University class of 2018.

-We will be awarding four prizes, and the winners’ names will be announced at the David “Sonny” Lacks presentation on September 11.
+We will be awarding four prizes, and the winners’ names will be announced at the Michael Sandel presentation on September 10th.

-Length: 750-1,000 Words typed/double-spaced.
-Entries must be submitted via email to email@example.com as attached Word Documents.
+750-1,000 Words typed/double-spaced.
+Entries must be submitted via email as attached Word Documents.
 All entries must be received by August 6, 2014.
 The email address for entries is firstname.lastname@example.org.

-Prompt: As you enter college and after reflecting on your reading of The Immortal Life of Henrietta Lacks, what can you learn from this book that might be significant as you begin this new chapter in your life?
+As you enter college and after reflecting on your reading of Justice, what can you learn from this book that might be significant as you begin this new chapter in your life?
 Our Common Core asks us to consider how we might live lives of meaning and purpose.
-From reading Skloot’s text and considering the issues and complexities she presents, how might it offer us some guidance—or perhaps some warning-- as we embark on our personal journeys toward lives of meaning and purpose?
+From reading the text and considering the issues and complexities Sandel presents, how might it offer us some guidance—or perhaps some warning-- as we embark on our personal journeys toward lives of meaning and purpose?